kellijohnson-NOAA/configuration/.github/pull_request_template.md

 # What issue does this PR address?
 <!--- MANDATORY -->
 <!---
 All PRs must close/address a documented issue.
-Please note issues indvidually.
+Please note issues indivdually.
 For example,
 * Closes #<xxx>
 * Closes #<yyy>